Understanding Autism and Mindfulness

 Applied Behavior Analysis (ABA)

 Applied Behavior Analysis (ABA) is a widely recognized and commonly used therapy for children with autism.
-It focuses on developing social skills, improving language competency, and enhancing positive behavior using techniques such as positive reinforcement, meaningful rewards, and consequences.
+It focuses on developing social skills, improving language competence, and enhancing positive behavior using techniques such as positive reinforcement, meaningful rewards, and consequences.
 ABA therapy is often tailored to the specific needs of the individual, targeting areas such as communication, self-care, and social interaction.

 Relationship Development Intervention (RDI)